brandonweiss/anti-pattern/source/posts/2016-05-16-explicit-privates.md

 end
 ```

-Despite being the common style, it’s actually awful.
+Despite being ubiquitous, it’s actually awful.
 If your file is large, the only way to know if a method you’re looking at is private or not is to keep scrolling upwards until you either see a `private` or `class` declaration.
 All Rubyists have done this so many times now it’s become habitual.
 We’ve all internalized this as normal and we don’t ever think about how absurd it is.
 There’s a better way, though.
 If you’re a savvy Rubyist, you might be aware that the `private` declaration doesn’t affect class methods.

 ```ruby
 class Stuff